trauerj/Cars_price_Project/README.md

 * Packages: pandas, numpy, sklearn, matplotlib, seaborn, plotly, json, bs4, requests, csv, re, io

 ## Web Scraping
-Write a web scraper to scrape thousands of car postings(/advertisments) from an online car marketplace.
+Write a web scraper to scrape thousands of car postings(/advertisments) from an online (used) car market(place).
 With each car, we got the following:
 * Brand and model
 * Type
 * Dealerships' name